Children with High and Extraordinary Learning Potential

 Internationally, considerable research has been conducted on this group of pupils under the umbrella terms of ‘gifted education’ and ‘inclusive education’.
 The research group has therefore mainly garnered knowledge by travelling to other countries, partly through Erasmus+ travel grants.

-The research group draws inspiration from approaches found in Germany, the Netherlands, Austria and Wales, and wants to explore how to ensure inclusion for pupils with a large learning potential in Norway.
+The research group draws inspiration from approaches found in Germany, the Netherlands, Austria and Wales, and wants to explore how to ensure inclusion for pupils with a high and extraordinary learning potential in Norway.

 The group consists of teachers from several subjects.
 Here, educationalists and specialists in didactics work with school subjects such as mathematics, Norwegian, science, social studies and religious education.
 We use both theory and empirical knowledge in our research into ECEC, primary and lower secondary schools, and teacher education.